-- Add onions and garlic and cook for about 1 minute or until limp.
-Add bell peppers and cook for about 1 to 2 minutes or until tender yet crisp.
+Add onions and garlic and cook for about 1 minute or until softened.

-- Add stewed tomatoes, kidney beans, black beans, salsa, chili powder, cumin and cayenne pepper.
+Add stewed tomatoes, kidney beans, black beans, salsa, chili powder, cumin and cayenne pepper.
 Stir to combine.
-Continue to cook for about 6 to 7 minutes or until heated through.
+Continue to cook about 6 to 7 minutes or until heated through.

-- Garnish with tortilla strips, sour cream, cheese and green onions, if desired.
+Transfer to serving bowls.
+Garnish with tortilla strips, sour cream, cheese, chopped onions, and green onions, if desired.
 Serve hot.